Canada is a huge country and the easiest and most flexible way to explore it is by car.

 Buying a car in Canada is cost-effective for long-term visitors and temporary residents, although it can be tricky to navigate through the process.

-With that in mind, here’s a very quick overview to the processing of buying a car in Canada:
+Quick overview of the process of buying a car in Canada:

-- Before arriving in Canada, research the insurance/licensing rules in province you intend to register a vehicle.
+• Before arriving in Canada, research the insurance/licensing rules in the province where you intend to register a vehicle

-- Get a letter from previous insurers as needed to prove driving experience and/or lower insurance premiums in Canada.
+• If applicable, get a letter from previous insurers as needed to prove driving experience and/or lower insurance premiums in Canada

-- Swap drivers license soon after arrival as per provincial rules
+1. Swap driver’s license soon after arrival as per provincial rules

 Why buy a car in Canada?